 AGREEMENT WITH THE COURT.
 The Uniform DUII Diversion Petition and Agreement (DUII Diversion Form 1) is your agreement with the court.
 To have the DUII charge dismissed, you must do all the following:

+a.
 Pay to the court the required diversion fees identified in Section 1 of the Summary of DUII Diversion Fees (DUII Diversion Form 5).
 If you cannot afford to pay these fees, tell the judge.
 The court may waive some of the fees or allow you to make payments over time, depending on your financial situation.

 A defendant allowed into a driving under the influence of intoxicants (DUII) diversion program will be required to pay the fees listed below.

 The defendant must pay the following fees to the court: